Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 41. FileReader:
 The FileReader object lets web applications asynchronously read the contents of files (or raw data buffers) stored on the user's computer
 FileReader can only access the contents of files that the user has explicitly selected, either using an HTML `<input type="file">` element or by drag and drop.
 It cannot be used to read a file by pathname from the user's file system.
-File reader reads a file in three state  and these three sate can be easily accessed by its readyState property if this gaves you value as 0 means that reader has been created.
-None of the read methods called yet. if it gives you valus as 1 means that A read method has been called. ans lastly if it gives you value 2 means   operation is complete.
+File reader reads a file in three state  and these three sate can be easily accessed by its readyState property if this gave you value as 0 means that reader has been created.
+None of the read methods called yet. if it gives you value as 1 means that A read method has been called. ans lastly if it gives you value 2 means   operation is complete.

 ## Function